-We believe that a gift in your Will is not just a financial gift, but a gift of trust – and one that we truly value.
+We believe that a gift in your Will is not just a financial gift, but a gift of love – and one that we truly value.

-If you’d like to talk to our experts about any aspect of Will making or charitable legacies, you can email Kerry or Will from the legacy team in total confidence firstname.lastname@example.org
+If you’d like to talk to our experts about any aspect of Will making or charitable legacies, you can email Kerry or Gill from the legacy team in total confidence firstname.lastname@example.org

 Gifts in Wills - your questions answered